 The Notes are not sponsored, endorsed, sold, or promoted by FTSE Russell.
 FTSE Russell makes no representation or warranty, express or implied, to the holders of the Notes or any member of the public regarding the advisability of investing in securities generally or in the Notes particularly or the ability of the RTY to track general stock market performance or a segment of the same.
-FTSE Russell's publication of the RTY in no way suggests or implies an opinion by FTSE Russell as to the advisability of investment in any or all of the securities upon which the RTY is based.
-FTSE Russell's only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated and to us is the licensing of certain trademarks and trade names of FTSE Russell and of the RTY, which is determined, composed, and calculated by FTSE Russell without regard to Merrill Lynch, Pierce, Fenner & Smith Incorporated, us, or the Notes.
-FTSE Russell is not responsible for and has not reviewed the Notes nor any associated literature or publications and FTSE Russell makes no representation or warranty express or implied as to their accuracy or completeness, or otherwise.
+FTSE Russell's only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated and to us is the licensing of certain trademarks and trade names of FTSE Russell and of the RTY, which is determined, composed, and calculated by FTSE Russell without regard to Merrill Lynch, Pierce, Fenner & Smith Incorporated and FTSE Russell makes no representation or warranty express or implied as to their accuracy or completeness, or otherwise.
 FTSE Russell reserves the right, at any time and without notice, to alter, amend, terminate, or in any way change the RTY.
-FTSE Russell has no obligation or liability in connection with the administration. marketing, or trading of the Notes.
+FTSE Russell has no obligation or liability in connection with the administration, marketing, or trading of the Notes.